 On another note:

-I love this.
 I randomly saw it on someone's myspace page.
 I only fell in love after I saw the adinkra symbol tattooed on her arm.

 "Adinkra is a cotton cloth produced in Ghana and Côte d'Ivoire which has traditional Akan symbols stamped upon it.
 The adinkra symbols represent popular proverbs and maxims, record historical events, express particular attitudes or behaviour related to depicted figures, or concepts uniquely related to abstract shapes.
 It is one of several traditional cloths produced in the region – the other well known cloths being kente and adanudo."**